 The College also offers funding awards, both full studentships and scholarships that cover fees and a research expenses allowance.
 Only those with the highest standard of academic qualifications can be successful, as College Research Awards are extremely competitive.
 For example, there are usually over 20 applicants for each award, and many have masters degrees.
 The deadline for receipt of applications is February 2020 (date to be confirmed).

 In order to attract the best and brightest PhD students, the University seeks to offer not only unparalleled research facilities and superb supervision, but also to provide development opportunities which will support our research students as they progress beyond their PhD, through an innovative programme of integrated research, training and career development.

 This exciting new scholarship scheme provides a valuable opportunity for postgraduate research students to undertake a package of training and development which will help them to develop the necessary skills required to meet their career choices and offer them a breadth of development opportunities in areas such as teaching, public engagement, entrepreneurship, and research.

-The Edinburgh Global Research Scholarship is designed to attract high quality overseas research students.
-30 Edinburgh Global Research Scholarships will be awarded for session 2017/18.
+The Edinburgh Global Research Scholarship is designed to attract high-quality overseas research students.
 Each award covers the difference between the tuition fee for a UK/EU graduate student and that chargeable to an overseas graduate student.
 The awards do not cover maintenance expenses.
 Subject to satisfactory progress, the awards are tenable for up to three years.
-The deadline for receipt of applications is February 2019.
+The deadline for receipt of applications is February 2020.